WxBDM/nwsapy/docs/source/index.rst

 Contact
 =======

 It motivates me to continue support and development for this package if I hear from the community.
 If you have questions or comments relating to the package, you can tweet at me: @WxBDM.
+You can also send me an email at brand.molyn@gmail.com.
 If a bug is identified, open an issue on GitHub.
 Please provide steps on how to recreate the issue with an example.
 If you'd like to contribute, please issue a pull request.

 Important Links
 ===============